RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/examples/_index.md

 ```

 ### Status a Specific Type
 The `status` command also accepts a `type` option on the command line.
-To get the status of all waveforms, type the following:
+To view the status of all waveforms, enter the following:
 ```sh
 rhadmin status waveforms all
 ```

-This will output:
+The follwing output is displayed:
 ```
 REDHAWK_DEV:Wave                 RUNNING   pid 17656, uptime 0:00:20
 ```

-If there were multiple domains running, `all` can be replaced with the domain name to restrict the status to just that domain.
+If multiple domains are running, `all` can be replaced with the domain name to restrict the status to the specified domain.